Top 13+ Famous Wonders Of India That You Must Visit [Updated 2024]

 1. Taj Mahal

 Taj Mahal is one of the Seven Wonders of the World.
-It is also a famous monument in India by Shah Jahan.
-Visiting India and failing to visit the Taj Mahal means that missing great opportunities to explore India.
+Visiting India and failing to visit the Taj Mahal means missing great opportunities to explore India.
+Mughal Emperor Shah Jahan built it in memory of his consort Mumtaz Mahal.

-Talk to your tour guard about the slot for you the best time touring the Taj Mahal.
-You will have an excellent opportunity to experience one of the great wonders of the world.
+Talk to your tour guard about the slot for the best time touring the Taj Mahal.
+You will have an excellent opportunity to experience one of the world’s great wonders.

-Direction: The nearest airport of Agra is Indira Gandhi International (IGI) airport.
+Direction: The nearest airport to Agra is Indira Gandhi International (IGI) airport.
 Agra is only 200 km away from the IGI airport.
-You can avail cab from the airport or rent a car.
+You can get a cab from the airport or rent a car.

 2. Red Fort